Why use sunscreen?

 Sunscreen should be applied every 2 hours while we are exposed to UV light with a UV index of 3 or greater.

-In general we never put enough sunscreen on.
-The relationship between amount applied and SPF protection is not linear - what this means is that if we apply half the sunscreen we should, our protection is 1/3 of what it is rated.
-For example - if someone applies half the SPF 15 sunscreen they should, they are only being protected to SPF 5.
-This is one the main reasons why skin cancer physicians recommend SPF 50+ (the actual difference between SPF 30 and 50 is not that much when applied properly - see below)
+In general, we never put enough sunscreen on.
+The relationship between the amount applied and SPF protection is not linear – what this means is that if we apply half the sunscreen we should, our protection is 1/3 of what it is rated.
+For example – if someone applies half the SPF 15 sunscreen they should, they are only being protected to SPF 5.
+This is one of the main reasons why skin cancer physicians recommend SPF 50+ (the actual difference between SPF 30 and 50 is not that much when applied properly – see below)

 The easiest rule is the “teaspoon rule” – 1 teaspoon (visually measured) of sunscreen to the face and neck area, a total of 2 teaspoons to the front and back torso, 1 teaspoon to each upper extremity, and 2 teaspoons to each lower extremity.